Business Resource Guidebook

-The below resources and links form our online Business Resource Guide, which is an introductory aid to help with planning and starting a new business.
+The below resources and links form our online Business Resource Guidebook, which is an introductory aid to help with planning and starting a new business.

 Resources are grouped based on the life-cycle of a new business, from the idea stage to growing and expanding the company.
 Click on each section below to access a host of useful tools, articles, databases and contacts to help you get your business started successfully.

 Find resources to help you research your new

 business, the demographics of potential

 customers, and the economic conditions

 Access information on how to structure your

 an effective business plan to serve as a road